The Art of Legal Breakups: Winning Through Lawyer Withdrawals in 2023

 If your lawyer drops your case, there are a few steps you can take.

 - Understand why your lawyer dropped your case.
-Ask yourself if there were any warning signs that the lawyer might dissatisfy with the case or their services.
+Ask yourself if there were any warning signs that the lawyer might be dissatisfied with the case or their services.
 If so, you should avoid the same situations in the future.

 - Contact your state bar association for help.
 The bar association can provide resources to help you find a new lawyer.
 They may also be able to provide information about the lawyer who dropped your case and the reasons behind it.